stirelli/federated-churn-ai/README.md

 11. [Conclusion](#conclusion)

 ## Project Overview
-This project explores customer churn prediction through **Logistic Regression** and evaluates the benefits of federated learning in preserving data privacy while achieving effective performance.
-The study also compares results from centralized models with federated learning frameworks to draw meaningful insights.
+This project explores customer churn prediction through various machine learning models, including **Logistic Regression**, **Random Forest**, **Support Vector Machine (SVM)**, **K-Nearest Neighbors (KNN)**, and **Decision Tree**.
+These models were evaluated and optimized to achieve the best predictive performance for churn prediction.
+The project also highlights the benefits of **federated learning**, which preserves data privacy while achieving effective performance.

 ## Project Objectives
 1. Perform exploratory data analysis (EDA) to understand key drivers of churn.
-2. Build and optimize a baseline **Logistic Regression model** using centralized data.
+2. Build and optimize the models using centralized data.
 3. Implement a federated learning framework with two clients and a central server.
 4. Compare federated learning outcomes with centralized model performance.